Last Update: August 9, 2024

 Since Guam is a U.S. territory, you won’t have to jump those hurdles.
 Instead, you’ll find that Guam is a relatively simple place to live for U.S. citizens:

 Paperwork: You won’t need to apply for a visa or file any kind of special paperwork to live in Guam.
-As long as you’re a U.S. citizen, you’re good to live on the island indefinitely.
-(And if you’re not a U.S. citizen, the visa requirements for Guam are the same as for the rest of the U.S.)
+As long as you’re a U.S. citizen or permanent resident, you’re good to live on the island indefinitely.
+(And if you’re not a U.S. citizen or permanent resident, the visa requirements for Guam are the same as for the rest of the U.S.)

 Language: The island of Guam has two official languages: English and Chamorro, the language of Guam’s original inhabitants.
 You’ll also find a number of other languages spoken on Guam, but a majority of Guam’s inhabitants speak English.
 In other words, you won’t have to learn a new language (but you’ll probably get a lot out of learning about Chamorro culture once you arrive on Guam)!